Thai Union Group PCL

 Transparency of GHG Inventory

-The company has submitted a response to CDP Climate Change 2022.
-However, it has not been scored, and reports are not publicly available.
-The reported data on emissions has been audited by LRQA.
+The company submitted a response to the CDP Climate Change 2023, scoring a B, but the reports are not publicly available.
+Its GHG inventory data is audited by LRQA.

 1.5/1.5